On this page

 QuickBooks, whether Desktop or Online, doesn’t have built-in EDI features.
 That means purchase orders, invoices, and ASNs have to be filled out and sent by your team.
 To stay compliant, you’ll need an integration tool.

 This is the critical step.
-Look for an EDI platform (like OrderEase) that:
+Look for an EDI platform that:

 -